Mugen-Builders/coprocessor-titanic-survivor/README.md

 ### 2. Build and Deploy Backend Cartesi Machine

-Navigate to `backend-cartesi-survivor-py/` and follow the steps in the dedicated README file to generate the model and deploy the backend.
+Navigate to `backend-cartesi-survivor-py/` and run the following command to  deploy the backend.

 ```bash
 cartesi-coprocessor publish --network devnet